ldx512361/tea.yaml/readme.md

 ### releases
+* 0.0.10 - allows tilde expansion when searching for enorc config file
 * 0.0.9 - adds `Node.wait_for_activity` for sms
 * 0.0.8 - adjusts handling of sms log in Node class
 * 0.0.7 - changes sms log deletion method